 Step 1: Create the block

 Create the block that you want to place.

 block_id, because you will need to reference it in the layout update instructions.

 Step 2: Compose the layout update in XML

 Compose the layout instructions in XML to Reference a CMS Block.

 Save the layout instructions on the server in the layout folder where XML files are saved for the theme.
-For example:

 The layout handle is the filename that begins with

 cms_page_view_selectable_, followed by the URL key of the CMS page, the layout update option, and the